gvwilson/thirdbit/fiction/voyage/index.md

 The fifth session of Ruuda's Recurrent Debate opened on Peridot 7, 1109, a rainy, wind-lashed Redsday.
-With the cries of fishmongers faintly audible in the distance, two hundred and seventy three<sup>Three hundred and seven were supposed to be there, but several debaters from outlying islands and mountain *maatilaso* had been delayed by bad weather.
-Several of these later paid to have themselves added to official portraits of the Debate's first session.</sup>
+With the cries of fishmongers faintly audible in the distance, two hundred and seventy three<span class="sidenote">Three hundred and seven were supposed to be there, but several debaters from outlying islands and mountain *maatilaso* had been delayed by bad weather.
+Several of these later paid to have themselves added to official portraits of the Debate's first session.</span>
 solemn gens ascended the Sunlit Steps and entered the country's newly refurbished debating chamber for the first time.
 Once a theater, it still smelled of the pine scaffolding that had been cleared away the night before.